What training is available?

 A co-contribution fee (if required) may be paid on behalf of a student by an employer or another third party but cannot be paid or waived by the SAS, or any organisation related to the SAS, unless approved by the department.

 The subsidy payable to approved training providers on behalf of eligible students is detailed on the JobTrainer Priority List.

 To be eligible to enrol in a training place funded under JobTrainer, prospective students must:

 - be an Australian citizen, Australian permanent resident (includes humanitarian entrant), temporary resident with the necessary visa and work permits on the pathway to permanent residency, or a New Zealand citizen, and

 - have finished school or no longer be at school (including home schooled), and

 - not already be enrolled in training (includes VET and higher education courses), and

 - not have previously completed a qualification funded under the JobTrainer Fund, and

-- either be a job seeker or a school leaver or young person.
+- either be a job seeker or a school leaver or young person, or

-In addition to the above eligibility requirements, specific restrictions and/or exemptions may apply to participate in certain subsidised qualifications or short courses, which will be based on industry advice or requirements under the relevant national training package and will be detailed in the JobTrainer priority course list.
+In addition to the above eligibility requirements, specific restrictions and/or exemptions may apply to participate in certain subsidised qualifications or short courses, which will be based on industry advice or requirements under the relevant national training package and will be detailed in the JobTrainer Priority List.